 HSBC Bank Canada is not responsible for maintaining the content on this site.
 Please click on the Start Here link for the most up to date information.

 *Conditions & eligibility criteria apply.
-Offer value is composed of multiple products, valid until September 27, 2021.
+Offer ends on December 30, 2021.
 Issued by HSBC Bank Canada.

 **HSBC World Elite Rewards Program or HSBC Premier World Elite Rewards Program Terms and Conditions apply.